jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 TODO - discuss about `filterOptions.useVendorFilterFormStyle` - what theme should we customize that for?

+We removed `userInterfaceOptions.useDefaultVendorGridThemes` as it was no longer used.

+Slight changes to theming, to accomodate new aggrid themes.
+Make sure you specify your theme in your html, on the grid container element - it should be either `ag-theme-alpine` or `ag-theme-balham` (since they are the only themes that have a dark variant).
+We then detect this theme, and apply the corresponding dark theme, when it is selected from theme theme toolbar.

 ## CSS Variables

 Added `--ab-cmp-field-wrap__border-radius` css variable